Basilagas21/AI-Tools-and-Prompt-Storage/AI/001_Tools/Filter_Dashboard.md

 TABLE WITHOUT ID
   file.link as "Tool",
   summary as "Summary",
-  pricing as "Pricing",
+  pricing as "Pricing"
-  sign_up_required as "Sign-up Required"
-FROM "AI/003_Content (TheAIs)"
+FROM #ai-tool
 WHERE pricing = "free"
 SORT file.name ASC
 ```